NatWest considers closing Ulster Bank in the Republic

 Ulster Bank’s UK parent is actively considering winding down the lender in the Republic, as the challenge of turning around a business struggling with high costs and low profitability has become even greater as a result of the coronavirus crisis, according to sources.

-This puts more than 2,500 jobs and the future of its 88 branches around the country at risk.
+This puts more than 2,500 jobs and the future of its 88 branches around the State at risk.

 A run-down of the business would take an estimated six years and involve a number of loan portfolio sales, which would attract both rival banks and non-bank lenders, industry sources said.
 Ulster Bank’s customers would also be required to make alternative arrangements for their day-to-day banking needs.